 Paul’s career achievements and extensive community contributions were recognized with a Mohawk Alumni of Distinction Award in 2013.

-Acting Director, Office of the President
+Director of Development and Acting Director, Office of the President

 Katie oversees the operations of the President's Office and supports the President in the development of cooperative relationships both internally and externally.
 She also manages the college’s Special Events team and works closely with public affairs to coordinate communications from the President's Office.